 Stocks, Bonds, Bills and Inflation and Gold

-This article examines graphically the long-term historic performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. T-bills, Gold and the U.S. dollar.
+This article displays graphically the long-term historic performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. T-bills, Gold and cash (the U.S. dollar).
 The results are truly enlightening and amazing.
-The results are based on U.S. data from 1926 through 2014.
-The data source is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2015 edition.
-The book is published annually by Morningstar.
-(Ibbotson SBBI classic yearbook).
+The results are based on U.S. data from 1926 through 2016.
+The data source is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2017 edition.
+The book is published annually and is available through Wiley.
+The data for gold is from www.onlygold.com.

-The graph below shows the long-term real (after inflation) returns on large capital U.S. stocks (The S&P 500 stocks), long term U.S. Treasury bonds (20 years), U.S. Treasury Bills (30-day cash investments) and the real value of a U.S. dollar after inflation) and Gold.
-The return is illustrated by showing the inflation-adjusted growth over the years of a $1.00 invested in each asset at the end of 1925.
+The graph below shows the long-term real (after inflation) returns on large capital U.S. stocks (The S&P 500 stocks), long term U.S. Treasury bonds (20 years), U.S. Treasury Bills (30-day cash investments), the real value of a U.S. dollar after inflation and Gold.
+The return is illustrated by showing the inflation-adjusted growth over the years of $1.00 invested in each asset at the end of 1925.

 Isn’t that amazing?
 In real-dollar terms (adjusted for inflation), large U.S. stocks have absolutely walloped long government bonds, short-term cash investments, Gold, and the dollar itself in terms of total growth or return.
-Each $1.00 invested in large stocks at the end of 1925 was worth $406 in real (inflation-adjusted) purchasing power 89 years later at December 31, 2014.
-Compared to large stocks, the other asset class values after 89 years are, comparatively, so low they barely show up on the graph.
-(We’ll fix that below) $1.00 invested in long-term U.S. government treasury bonds for those same 89 years was worth $10.32. $1.00 invested in T-Bills in 1926 was worth just $1.57. $1.00 invested in Gold for the 89 years was 0worth $4.43 a the end of 20-14. $1.00 left literally in cash and not invested at all is now worth less than 8 cents, due to the ravages of 89 years of inflation.
+Each dollar invested in large stocks at the end of 1925 was worth $448 in real (inflation-adjusted) purchasing power 91 years later at December 31, 2016.
+Compared to large stocks, the other asset class values after 91 years are, comparatively, so low that they barely show up on the graph.
+(We’ll fix that below.) $1.00 invested in long-term U.S. government treasury bonds for those same 91 years was worth $9.98 at the end of 2016. $1.00 invested in T-Bills in 1926 was worth just $1.53. $1.00 invested in Gold for the 91 years was worth $4.12 at the end of 2016. $1.00 left literally in cash and not invested at all is now worth just 7 cents, due to the ravages of 91 years of inflation.

-Remember, all figures are after adjusting for inflation (and so the above figures are the growth in real purchasing power) and assume reinvestment of dividends or interest received and also assume tax-free and no-fee investment accounts.
-(With taxes the growth would be less dramatic but would be even more in favor of stocks given the lower tax rates on capital gains and dividends.
-However since the Gold held for the 89 years would attract no taxes and no transaction fees it would improve relative to stocks if those were taken into account.
+Remember, all figures are after adjusting for inflation (and so the above figures are the growth in real purchasing power) and assume reinvestment of all dividends or interest received and also assume tax-free and no-fee investment accounts.
+After tax the growth would be less dramatic but would be even more in favor of stocks given the lower tax rates on capital gains and dividends.
+However since the Gold held for the 91 years would attract no taxes and no transaction fees it would improve relative to stocks if those were taken into account.

-This means that if great Grampa had foregone just 1 case of beer at the end of 1925 and invested the money, assuming it were possible, in a tax-free account, in the S&P index of large stocks (and reinvested all dividends and rebalanced to stay with the index over the years, and ignoring transaction costs), his great grandson, as at December 31, 2014, could go out and buy 1 case of beer and still have money enough left to buy 405 more cases!
+This means that if your ancestor had foregone just 1 case of beer at the end of 1925 and invested the money, assuming it were possible, in a tax-free account, in the S&P index of large stocks (and reinvested all dividends and rebalanced to stay with the index over the years, and ignoring transaction costs), then you, as heir, as at December 31, 2016, could go out and buy 1 case of beer and still have money enough left to buy 447 more cases!
 This is truly amazing and is really a case where you can in fact have your cake and eat it too, if you just delay eating the cake and instead invest the money for a long time.
-(Later I will show that there are some pretty good returns over 20 year periods, so you don’t have to actually invest for 89 years!).
+Later I will show that there are some pretty good returns over 20 year periods, so you don’t have to actually invest for 91 years!.

-This amazing out-performance of stocks (which beat long-term government bonds by a factor of $406/$7.32 or 55 to 1, in the 89 years) has occurred in spite of the two huge stock crashes that have occurred since the year 2000, not to mention the stock crash of the great depression.
-The stocks also beat Gold by a factor of $406/$4.43 or a staggering 92 to 1.
+This amazing out-performance of stocks (which beat long-term government bonds by a factor of $448/$7.11 or a staggering 63 to 1, in the 91 years) has occurred in spite of the two huge stock crashes that have occurred since the year 2000, not to mention the stock crash of the great depression.
+The stocks also clobbered Gold by a factor of $448/$4.12 or a withering 109 to 1.

-The above graph which has a normal linear scale does a great job of showing the huge difference in the ending portfolio values but unfortunately is distorted in four ways.
-First, the results from the earlier years are not really visible, Second, it looks like the percentage rate of growth for stocks was increasing toward infinity until 1999, and third it also looks like the early 2000’s stock crash was by far the biggest market crash ever.
+The above graph which has a normal linear (arithmetic) scale does a great job of showing the huge difference in the ending portfolio values but unfortunately is horribly distorted in four ways.
+First, the results from the earlier years are not really visible.
+Second, it looks like the percentage rate of growth for stocks was increasing toward infinity until 1999 and also since about 2011.
+Third, on this graph it looks like the early 2000’s stock crash was by far the biggest market crash ever.
 Fourth, the very strong performance of government bonds and Gold in recent years is obscured and is not even visible.

 A logarithmic scale solves these problems because a constant percentage growth appears as approximately a straight line and the percentage gains in the earlier years are much more visible.
 Also the large gains in Gold and bonds in recent years will become visible.
 Unfortunately a logarithmic scale tends to somewhat obscure the huge differences in the ending values.
-When viewing a growing data series it is probably best to view it with both logarithmic and linear scales to better understand the results.
+When viewing a growing data series it is essential to to view it with a logarithmic scale in order to properly understand the trend and the volatility over time.
+A regular linear arithmetic scale is useful for showing the total growth achieved in the end but horribly distorts the trend and the level of volatility across time.
+The longer the time period and the higher the average annual percentage growth, the worse the distortion.

 The same data presented in the above graph is presented below with a logarithmic scale.

-In this graph (with the same data as above) you now have to look more closely to realize the amazing extent to which large stocks (the S&P 500) outperformed Treasury bonds, T-bills, Gold and the dollar itself over the 89 year period.
-But this logarithmic scale allows you to view the volatility over the years.
+In this graph (with the same data as above) you now have to look more closely to realize the amazing extent to which large stocks (the S&P 500) outperformed Treasury bonds, T-bills, Gold and the dollar itself over the 91 year period.
+But this logarithmic scale allows you to properly view the trend and volatility over the years.

 A constant slope on this logarithmic graph represents an approximately constant annual percentage growth.
 By the nature of logarithmic graphs, a dip or gain on this graph of a certain height represents the same percentage change whether it happened in the 1920’s or the 2000’s.
 Any dip or gain visible on this graph is actually large since a logarithmic scale tends to make even large percentage changes look small.